 Although they are often used interchangeably, there is a difference between the terms cybersecurity and information security.
 They both have to do with security and protecting computer systems from information breaches and threats, but they’re also very different.
 One has to do with protecting data from cyberspace while the other deals with protecting data in general.
 To fully understand the difference between cyber security and information security, it’s important to first understand each of them is and what their connection is to each other.

-See our ranking of the Top 5 Most Affordable Ph.D. in Cybersecurity Degrees Online.
+Related Resource: Top 5 Most Affordable Ph.D. in Cybersecurity Degrees Online

 What is Cyber Security?